bitnami/charts/bitnami/gitlab-runner/README.md

 <!--- app-name: Gitlab Runner -->

-# Bitnami package for Gitlab Runner
+# Bitnami Secure Images Helm chart for Gitlab Runner

 Gitlab Runner is an auxiliary application for Gitlab installations.
 Written in Go, it allows to run CI/CD jobs and send the results back to Gitlab.